Non-monotonic curve in filmic, resulting image terrible

 If I correct the exposure before the "auto levels", I also get a disappointing results, but this is probably expected since the image is low-key hence the average is very dark.
 A picker stoke on the face and I get satisfactory results.

-#2 Updated by Aurélien PIERRE 10 months ago
+#2 Updated by Aurélien PIERRE about 1 year ago

 Everything is normal here.
 To get proper results, the dynamic range should be more or less centered in 0 and > 6 EV.